Courseiva

 Why this answer

 The most secure approach is to allow inbound traffic to the database security group from the web server security group by referencing its ID (security group ID).
 This ensures that only instances in the web server security group can reach the database, regardless of IP changes.
-Option A is less secure because any instance in the CIDR range could connect.
+Option A is correct because it uses a security group ID reference, which is more specific and secure than using a CIDR range.

 MCQmedium